Chitwan National Park

 Moreover, together with the Indian Tiger Reserve Valmiki National Park, the coherent protected area of 2,075 km2 (801 sq mi) represents the Tiger Conservation Unit (TCU) Chitwan-Parsa-Valmiki, which covers a 3,549 km2 (1,370 sq mi) block of alluvial grasslands and subtropical moist deciduous forests.

-More than 919 species of flora have been estimated to have found in the Parsa National Park which includes 298 vascular plants, 234 dicots, 58 monocots, five pteridophytes, and one gymnosperm.
+More than 919 species of flora have been estimated to have been found in the Parsa National Park which includes 298 vascular plants, 234 dicots, 58 monocots, five pteridophytes, and one gymnosperm.
 Whereas, the park is also home to several species wild animals and birds including the rare Bengal Tiger.

 Parsa National Park Entrance Fees:

-Nepali SAARC Foreigners Child discount
+Child discount |

 Source: Nepal Tourism Board